 Welcome to the official website of the Batavia Police Department.
 Our Department was officially formed in 1814 and we currently serve a population of just over 1,500.
 Batavia Village is the Clermont County seat and a vast majority of the County government offices reside within its boundaries, including courts and administration buildings.
-Our agency currently consists of 7 full-time officers including our K9 unit and SRO, 1 part-time officers and two auxiliary officers.
+Our agency currently consists of 7 full-time officers including our K9 unit and SRO, 2 part-time officers.

 Village of Batavia Ohio